 Operations refers to manufacturing, service, and health care processes that are used to transform the resources employed by a firm into products desired by customers.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 15. "Supply chain" refers to processes that move information and material to and from the manufacturing and service processes of the firm.